Whoever said it’s grim up north, has clearly never been to Manchester!

 A weekend break in Manchester is a great place to get away to.
 And to help, we’ve crafted this handy Manchester city guide, ready and prepped for you.

 There’s so much to do you’ll be tempted to stay and explore more of this fantastic city.
 But before you go rushing onto the pitch at Old Trafford, there are a few things you might want to know.
 So think of this as your Manchester travel guide!

-The important thing to know when deciding where to stay is that your time is valuable!
+So where to stay in Manchester?
 You don’t want to waste it by spending your weekend in Manchester travelling to and from different places unless of course, it’s necessary.

 If for example, you’re coming here to meet up with others and party in the city, maybe that scenic country B&B isn’t the best choice.